- Search The Registry

 - My Account

 *Julia Hare was born on this date in 1939.
-She was an African American educator, actress, author and Black intellectual.
+She was a Black educator, actress, author, and Black intellectual.

-She married psychologist, Dr. Nathan Hare, in 1956.
+She married psychologist Dr. Nathan Hare in 1956.
 During graduate school, Hare taught elementary school in Chicago, Ill., integrating music into the students’ lessons.
-Together with her husband, she founded the Black Think Tank and served as its National Executive Director.
+She founded the Black Think Tank with her husband and served as its National Executive Director.
 For several years she published a periodical, Black Male/Female Relationships.
-She and her husband have written and published several books together on Black families and history.
+She and her husband have written and published several books on Black families and history.

-She educated and energized audiences across the nation with her bold talk on love, marriage and community.
+She educated and energized audiences nationwide with her bold talk on love, marriage, and community.
 Ebony magazine recognized Dr. Hare’s prominence as one of the 150 Most Influential African Americans in the United States for 2008.
-Dr. Hare’s work brought her many accolades and honors including City Flight’s “Ten Most Influential African Americans in the San Francisco Bay Area,” Educator of the year for Wash., D.C. by the Junior Chamber of Commerce, and the Abe Lincoln Award for Outstanding Broadcasting.
+Dr. Hare’s work brought her many accolades and honors, including City Flight’s “Ten Most Influential African Americans in the San Francisco Bay Area,” Educator of the year for Wash., D.C. by the Junior Chamber of Commerce, and the Abe Lincoln Award for Outstanding Broadcasting.